 Mosa’s $55 million

 Bolstered by its status as a first mover with a strong scientific core from Maastricht University, the firm has grown to 50 employees and recently announced a $55 million first closing of its Series B round.
-This is set to get even larger with a second close “in a few months,” Mosa’s chief operating officer Sarah Lucas told AFN.
+This is set to get even larger with a second close “in a few months,” Mosa’s head of operations Sarah Lucas told AFN.

 The Series B first close was led by Luxembourg-based Blue Horizon Ventures, a foodtech fund that has calibrated its focus sharply onto alt-protein, placing bets on Geltor’s meat-free collagen and Clara Foods’ chicken-less egg white.